petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 calkit runenv -n main -- python plot.py all_meancontquiv --save
 ```

-We can take a look at the newly-created figure
+Let's take a look at the newly-created figure
 and compare with the original published version:

 ![Reference figure generated with Python 3.5](/images/repro-fail/ref-fig-combined.png)

 If you look closely you'll notice the font for the tick labels
-is slightly different from that in the original version.
+is slightly different from that in the original.
 We could go further and try to build the necessary font into the Docker image,
 but I'm going to call this a win for now.
 It took some hunting and finagling, but we reproduced the figure.

 ## But what about reusability?

-Looking back at project repo's README above we can see I said absolutely
+Looking back at project repo's README we can see I said absolutely
 nothing about how one could reuse the materials in a different project.
 To be fair,
 at the time the main purpose of open sourcing these materials